qwertie/ecsharp/lemp/install.md

 On other platforms
 ------------------

-All platforms support a command-line version of LeMP, LeMP.exe.
+All platforms support a command-line version of LeMP, LeMP.exe, and a demo window, LeMPDemo.exe.
 Download the zip file from the [latest release](https://github.com/qwertie/ecsharp/releases) (e.g. LeMP2.6.2.zip) and unzip it.

 That zip file contains LeMP.exe.
 You can run this file directly on Windows:

     LeMP your-source-code.ecs

-But on other platforms you'll typically run it with [mono](http://www.mono-project.com):
+But on other platforms you'll typically run it with [mono](http://www.mono-project.com) or .NET Core, e.g.

     mono ./LeMP.exe your-source-code.ecs

-LeMP also has a built-in editor to help you play with it - just run `LeMPDemo.exe`.

 ![](lemp-editor.png)

 Okay, that's it.
-Good luck, have fun, and feel free to email me if you need help.
-I'm reachable via gmail.com, where my username is qwertie256.
+Good luck, have fun.
+If you have questions, please post them on StackOverflow with the `lemp` and `ec#` tags, and I will be notified.
+If you find a bug or have a feature request, post it on the [issues list](https://github.com/qwertie/ecsharp/issues).